 - Oysters.
 Some of the world’s richest natural sources of B12.
 Depending on the species, expect to get between 25-35µg of B12 per 100g.

 - Mussels.
-Blue cooked mussels (the common type), contain 24µg of B12 per 100g.
+Blue cooked mussels (the most common type) contain 24µg of B12 per 100g.
+All other species provide respectable amounts as well.

 - Fish.
 Mackerel and herring are the two species richest in vitamin B12, providing 19µg per 100g.
 In comparison, salmon provides ~3µg.